 Lubbock, TX 79409-1230

-Using a mixed-method approach to research through her background in Ethnography, Case Studies, and Participatory Action Research (PAR) approaches, she seeks to build evidence-based practice for the development, extension and improvement of prevention/intervention efforts.
+Using a mixed-method approach to research through her background in ethnography, case studies, and participatory action research approaches, she seeks to build an evidence-based practice for the development, extension, and improvement of prevention/intervention efforts.
 During the past nine years, she has worked closely with several local community and state-wide partners to support the well-being and positive developmental outcomes in youth.

 Ph.D. in Human Development and Family Studies, Auburn University, 2006.

 B.S. in Psychology, Iowa State University, 1996

 B.S. in English Rhetorical and Technical Business Communications, Iowa State University,1996

 A.F.A. in Performing Arts-Theater, Castella Arts Conservatory, Costa Rica, 1990